-580. Administration and Supervision of Special Education (3) Overview of the functions, responsibilities, and problems in

-Overview of the functions, responsibilities, and problems in the organization, administration, and supervision of special education programs and classes.
+580. Administration and Supervision of Special Education (3) Overview of the functions, responsibilities, and problems in the organization, administration, and supervision of special the organization, administration, and supervision of special education programs and classes.
 Prerequisite: Consent of instructor.

 Opportunity and challenge for self-directed, independent study in special education.
 May be repeated to a maximum of 3 semester hours of credit.
 Prerequisite: Consent of adviser.